pip-webui/pip-webui-tutorial/README.md

 The sample application pretends to manage IoT nodes that measure air pollution in certain areas, like a factory.
 It contains 2 pages:
 * A list of IoT nodes, with their location and status information
-* The latest events of the IoT nodes: changes in location, on/off events, low battery warnings, critical failures, or no data
+* The latest events of the IoT nodes: changes in location, on / off events, low battery warnings, critical failures, or no data

-Standard app functionality, such as navigation, sign in/sign up, user settings, help and notifications will be provided out of the box by Pip.WebUI.
+Standard app functionality, such as navigation, signin / signup, user settings, help and notifications will be provided out of the box by Pip.WebUI.

 Todo: Add picture(s) that demonstrate the main application screens